MartinPascale/patient-management/README.md

 # Patient Management App

 This is a frontend application built with React and Vite for managing patient data.
-The application allows users to view, add, and edit patient information with a focus on smooth and interactive user experiences, using technologies like React Query, Styled Components, and Framer Motion.
+The application allows users to view, add, and edit patient information, using technologies like React Query, Styled Components, and Framer Motion.

 ## Features

 - **View Patient Records**: Display a list of patient records in a user-friendly interface.
 - **Add/Edit Patients**: Use a modal to add new patients or edit existing patient information.
+- **Search Patients**: Since the list is long, is useful to find patients quickly.
 - **Smooth Animations**: Leverage Framer Motion for interactive and polished animations.
 - **Form Validation**: Ensure data accuracy and completeness with real-time form validation.
 - **Responsive Design**: Optimized for various screen sizes and devices.